| Title: | Loglikelihood Adjustment for Extreme Value Models |

 sandwich package |

-See alogLik
+See alogLik for details.

 In the stationary case (no covariates) the function

-in the eva
+gevrFit and gpdFit in the eva

 package offer standard errors based on the expected information or on the

-observed information, via the argument information
+observed information, via the argument information.
+In contrast,

-always bases calculations on the observed information
+alogLik() always bases calculations on the observed information

 matrix.
 Therefore, unadjusted standard errors resulting from

-may be different the corresponding standard errors
+alogLik() may be different the corresponding standard errors

-from gevrFit
+from gevrFit or gpdFit.

-only GEV fits (gumbel = FALSE
+For gevrFit only GEV fits (gumbel = FALSE) are

 supported.

-An object inheriting from class "chandwich"
+An object inheriting from class "chandwich".
+See

-is a vector of length 5.
+class(x) is a vector of length 5.
 The first 3 components are

-c("lax", "chandwich", "eva")
+c("lax", "chandwich", "eva").

 The 4th component depends on which model was fitted.

-if gevrFit
+"rlarg" if gevrFit was used;

-if gpdFit
+"gpd" if gpdFit was used.

 The 5th component is

-if there are no covariates in the mode and
+"stat" if there are no covariates in the mode and

-"nonstat"
+"nonstat" otherwise.

 Chandler, R. E. and Bate, S. (2007).
 Inference for clustered data using the independence loglikelihood.
 Biometrika, 94(1), 167-183. doi:10.1093/biomet/asm015